Larry Kramer (legal scholar): Academic career

-Kramer was an assistant professor at the University of Chicago Law School from 1986-1990 and a professor from 1990-1991.
-He then served as a visiting professor at the University of Michigan Law School from 1990-1991, and as a professor there from 1991-1994.
-Kramer was a visiting professor at New York University Law School from 1993-1994, as well as at Harvard Law School in 1997, and at Columbia Law School in 2001.
+Kramer was an assistant professor at the University of Chicago Law School from 1986 to 1990 and a professor from 1990 to 1991.
+He then served as a visiting professor at the University of Michigan Law School from 1990 to 1991, and as a professor there from 1991 to 1994.
+Kramer was a visiting professor at New York University Law School from 1993 to 1994, as well as at Harvard Law School in 1997, and at Columbia Law School in 2001.
 From 1994 to 2004, he was the Associate Dean for Research and Academics and the Russell D. Niles Professor at New York University Law School.
-From 2004-2012, he served as the Richard E. Lang Professor and Dean at Stanford Law School.
+From 2004 to 2012, he served as the Richard E. Lang Professor and Dean at Stanford Law School.
 Until joining Stanford, he served as a consultant for Mayer Brown where he worked on cases involving punitive damages, civil and criminal procedure, and individual rights.

 During his tenure at Stanford, he promoted a model of legal education that transformed the traditional idea of teaching students to “think like a lawyer” to include also teaching them to “think like their clients.”
 He spearheaded significant reforms, including enlarging the clinical education programme and developing joint degrees as part of a multidisciplinary approach to legal studies; modifying the academic calendar, and opening a course and credit system that provided students with opportunities beyond the law school.
 He revamped programmes to foster a public service ethos and built out the international law programme to support a growing emphasis on globalization in legal practice.

 On the research side, new centers were launched in a variety of areas, including constitutional law, corporate governance, the legal profession, criminal justice, international and conflict negotiation, internet and society, law and biosciences.
 He also helped create CodeX, a legal technology incubator, and launched the Afghanistan Legal Education Project, in which Stanford law students developed innovative legal curricula to help a university in Afghanistan train the next generation of lawyers and leaders.
 Under his leadership, the project expanded to aid similar efforts in Bhutan, Iraq, Rwanda, and Timor Leste.

 In July 2023, it was announced that Kramer would be the new president and vice-chancellor of the London School of Economics, beginning in April 2024.
 He took office on April 1, 2024.